What is happening with CUET candidates is story of every youth of country: Rahul | Education

 ''New education policy of 'Amritkal': Before the exam 'discussion on the exam'.
 'No paper, no discussion' during the exam.
 Future in darkness after the exam.
 What is happening with the students of #CUET is the story of every youth of the country today,'' he said in a tweet in Hindi.

+Congress general secretary Priyanka Gandhi Vadra also took to Twitter to say that 'technical' snags have led to over 50,000 students being unable to take the CUET exam.

+''Is this government so aloof and insensitive to our students that it can’t see the repercussions of such a serious policy paralysis on its part?
+Is this what the youth of our country deserves?'' she tweeted.

-Technical glitches marred the second day of the CUET-Undergraduate on Friday, forcing the National Testing Agency (NTA) to postpone the exam at 50 centres across the country.
+Technical glitches on the second day of the CUET-Undergraduate on Friday forced the National Testing Agency (NTA) to postpone the exam at 50 centres across the country.

-Some students also claimed to have received communication from the NTA late night, telling them that their exam scheduled for Saturday has been postponed due to “administrative and logistical reasons”.
+Some students also claimed to have received communication from the NTA late in the night, telling them that their exam scheduled for Saturday had been postponed due to “administrative and logistical reasons”.

 On Thursday, the exam was cancelled at a few centres across 17 states in the first shift, while the second shift exam was cancelled at all 489 centres.